publicdocs/uscode/assets/md/titles/usc50/us/usc/t50/ch45/schIII/m__us_usc_t50_s3342.md

  __Codification__

-    Section was formerly classified as a note under section 435b of chapter 15 of this title prior to editorial reclassification in chapter 45 of this title.
+    Section was formerly classified as a note under [section 435b of this title][/us/usc/t50/s435b] prior to editorial reclassification as this section.

     Section is comprised of subsec. (c) of [section 7601 of Pub.
 L. 108–458][/us/pl/108/458/s7601].
 Subsec. (a) of section 7601 amended provisions set out as a note under [section 102 of Title 3][/us/usc/t3/s102], The President, subsec. (b) of section 7601 is not classified to the Code, and subsec. (d) of section 7601 is set out as a note under [section 102 of Title 3][/us/usc/t3/s102].